 With an afternoon spent admiring works of art at some of the world’s best museums, head back into Central Park to begin your walk back towards Midtown.

-- Walk the famous Mall pathway.
+- Walk the famous Mall pathway to Bethesda Terrace and Fountain.

 - See the Balto Statue.